fishcus/KAP-manual/en/integration/driver/odbc/win_odbc.en.md

    * Description：Description of data source
    * Host: Kyligence Enterprise server address
    * Port: Kyligence Enterprise server port number
-   * Username: username to login Kyligence Enterprise
+   * Username: username to login Kyligence Enterprise，case insensitive
    * Password: password to login Kyligence Enterprise
-   * Project: the name of the Kyligence Enterprise project to use for the query
+   * Project: the name of the Kyligence Enterprise project to use for the query，case insensitive
    * Disable catalog：Whether to disable the catalog layer, the default is **enable** state, If you choose to disable catalog, check this option.

 4. Click **Test**